Teen student killed, 2 Hamilton men injured in early morning shooting

 “Someone drove by and shot them, " said Burkhardt.
 “We are looking for at least one, maybe two shooters.”

-There have been no arrests as of this afternoon.
+There had been no arrests as of Friday afternoon.
 Anyone with information is asked to call Detective Tony Keip at 513-868-5811 ext.
 1261.

 Credit: Nick Graham